Metatrader Strategy Tester Guide

 When backtesting on MetaTrader, it is important to obtain accurate and complete historical data, or else the backtest will be unreliable.

 Backtesting in MT4 and MT5 is an easy process.
-First, open the Strategy Tester (Ctrl+R) and choose the expert advisor to test from the list. select the currency pair that you want to backtest as well as the timeframe (M1, M5, M30…etc). select the start and the end dates and then set the expert advisor’s input parameters. finally, click the Start button.
-MetaTrader will run the expert advisor using the historical data and present the results.
+First, open the Strategy Tester (Ctrl+R) and choose the expert advisor to test from the list. select the currency pair that you want to backtest as well as the timeframe (M1, M5, M30…etc). select the start and the end dates and then set the expert advisor’s input parameters. finally, click on Start.
+MetaTrader will then run the expert advisor using the historical data and present the results.

 Select the Expert Advisor, the type of Instrument, Timeframe, and the Start and End Dates.